 Another factor to consider is that FIFA and UEFA tournaments are much more attractive currently than their equivalents in AMF.
-If I look at it from this perspective, I want England men’s and women’s teams to be part of these (still no FIFA Women’s World Cup 31 years after the men’s edition).
+If I look at it from this perspective, I want England men’s and women’s teams to be part of these (we still await the establishment FIFA Women’s World Cup 31 years after the men’s edition debuted).

 The English FA hold the exclusive right to enter teams into these competitions and have refused to allow us participation even if funding was sourced that would mean zero cost to The English FA (which doesn’t align with their claim that their attack on futsal was partly because of financial issues).